Dental Crowns in Mississauga – Free, Friendly Advice on Natural Looking and Durable Crowns

 Give Your Teeth the Royal Treatment With Dental Crown Restoration

 A crown is described as “dental restoration”, meaning that it helps to restore your teeth back to their original state prior to the chip, crack or break.
 There are other ways to do this as well (veneers, bridges and implants to name a few) but the crown may be a better solution than some other options because it completely encircles a tooth, covering all weaknesses.

 You could need a crown for any number of reasons, some of which might be a little surprising.
-For example, not only can crowns be used to cover a broken, cracked or misshaped or chipped tooth but is could also be used to cover a dental implant, filling that is vulnerable or even a tooth that the dentist has assessed and believes to be weak.
+For example, not only can crowns be used to cover a broken, cracked, misshaped or chipped tooth but is could also be used to cover a dental implant, after a root canal to protect the tooth, or just to fix a weak tooth in general if assessed by the dentist.

 Yes you can!
 You can choose from a massive range of materials for crowns and could feasibly end up with a rainbow for teeth every time you smile.
 Metal teeth made of gold alloys, palladium alloys, nickel alloys, chromium alloys or other types of metal are actually considered to be desirable because they rarely chip or break and can actually last the best out of all your options in the long term.

 You can also choose to have crowns made or porcelain, resin or ceramic.
 The material you choose will have an impact on how much your crown actually costs so you may want to consider that as a point before you choose one particular type.
 Resin ones tend to be the cheapest with metal ones being the most expensive and porcelain and ceramic crowns being the most natural looking.
 Take your pick!